JoaoRafa19/file-storage-server/readme.md

 - TCP Error

-Originaly the TCP Transport handle the decode error by continue looping after a error but we can type assert the error.
+Originaly the TCP Transport handle the decode error by continue looping after a error but we can type assert the error.

 by `var.(type)`